simon-lang/lens-panorama/README.md

 However, with a recent focus on providing users with a "Federated Search" experience, it has become apparent that using the existing frontend infrastructure is not feasible.
 Or at least it will not result in a fantastic UX.

+This was showcased by the recent attempts at implementing scholarly-patent joins and improving the search bar integration.
+This work was far, far harder than it should have been, due to the many moving parts and poorly defined boundaries between systems.

 ## Goal